leonardobarilani/warehouse-model-checking/report/sections/01_design.md

 2. Pods with idle bots underneath cannot be assigned to any bot as a new task.
    This implies that no bot can be assigned a task corresponding to the same pod twice in a row.
+3. Entry point and human operator are placed on valid cells, that is: human on one of the cells of the highway and entry on any other cell that is not a pod.